deorerohit127/Infracloud--solution-csvserver/csvserver/solution/README.md

     2023/12/27 15:03:29 error while reading the file "/csvserver/inputdata": open /csvserver/inputdata: no such file or directory

-Then to resolve the issue with the container, created the script(gencsv.sh) to generate CSV File:
+Then to resolve the issue with the container, created the script(gencsv.sh) to generate CSV File(inputFile):

 Refer script